 pioneer of proactive neuroplasticity utilizing DRNI—deliberate,

-ReChanneling is dedicated to researching methods to (1) alleviate symptoms of dysfunction (disorder) and discomfort (neurosis) that impact an individual’s emotional wellbeing and quality of life, (2) pursue personal goals and objectives—eliminating a bad habit, self-transformation—harnessing our intrinsic aptitude for extraordinary living.
-Its paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and historically, clinically practical methods including proactive neuroplasticity, cognitive-behavioral therapy, positive psychology, and techniques designed to compel the recovery and reinvigoration of self-esteem disrupted by the adolescent onset of dysfunction.
+ReChanneling develops and implements programs to (1) moderate symptoms of emotional dysfunction and (2) pursue personal goals and objectives—harnessing our intrinsic aptitude for extraordinary living.
+Its paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral therapy, positive psychology, and techniques designed to compel the recovery and reinvigoration of self-esteem disrupted by the adolescent onset of emotional dysfunction.

-Psychological dysfunctions and discomforts.
+Emotional dysfunction and discomfort.
 Both conditions can result in functional impairment which interferes with or limits one or more major life activities.
-Both impact our emotional wellbeing and quality of life.
+Both impact our emotional well-being and quality of life.
 Both are addressed through the same basic processes.
 The primary distinction between the two is severity.
 Psychological dysfunction is defined as a mental, behavioral, or emotional disorder of sufficient duration to meet diagnosable criteria.
 ReChanneling advocates and supports the Wellness Model over the etiology-driven disease or medical model of mental healthcare.
 The Wellness Model emphasizes the character strengths and virtues that generate the motivation, persistence, and perseverance to function optimally.

 The insularity of cognitive-behavioral modification, positive psychologies, and other approaches cannot comprehensively address the complexity of the personality.
 We are better served by the integration of multiple traditional and non-traditional approaches, including those defined as new (third) wave (generation) therapies, developed through client trust, cultural assimilation, and therapeutic innovation.
 Our environment, heritage, background, and associations reflect our wants, choices, and aspirations.
 If they are not given consideration, then we are not valued.